MdiHos/mdihos.github.io/src/assets/3d-logo/README.md

 Bake other kind of texures (roughness, normal, etc.) as described in the YouTube video (links below).

-To bake all the values combined, select "combined" from the bake type. after the bake is complete and we save the image, we create a new image texture node (or use the existing one) and click the folder icon and select the image.
-Then, the color output of this node should go to the color input of the Principled BSDF node (the other links are removed).
+To bake all the values combined, select "combined" from the bake type (no need to set metallic value of material to 0) (also select direct and indirect and all the other lighting options).
+After the bake is complete and we save the image, create a new image texture node (or use the existing one) and click the folder icon and select the image from disk.
+Then, the color output of this node should go to the color input of the Principled BSDF node (remove the other input links).

 See [How to bake procedural materials in Blender](https://youtu.be/AioskAgcU2U) See [How to bake metalic maps in Blender](https://youtu.be/aaRspfc9OBU)